- Singers (“The Choir”)

 - Parish Dance Nights

-Thanks to generosity of our own parish DJ, our parish community hosts 2–4 dances each year in our parish hall.
+Thanks to generosity of our own parish DJ, our parish community hosts 2–3 dances each year in our parish hall.
 Sometimes, these dance events are “benefit” dances for a charity.
 Other times, they are simply occasions for the parish family to be together, to enjoy music, dancing, food, and the bonfire out back.
-(We pray together and we play together!)
+(We pray together and we play togethe r!)

 - Child Safety Policy & Committee

 From the parish’s beginning, we were deeply concerned with the question of child safety, particularly with regard to sexual misconduct.
 In 2011, we formalized much of what we had been doing informally by adopting our first Child Safety Policy (PDF).
-In 2019, the parish council adopted an updated Child Safety Policy (Policies & Procedures), that includes new elements to meet the changing needs of the parish.
+In 2021, the parish council created a third and updated edition of our Child Safety Policy (Policies & Procedures), that includes new elements to meet the changing needs of the parish.
 A Child Safety Committee oversees the implementation of our CSP.
-Current members of this committee include (as of 2019): Deacon Simeon Siskar, Rebecca Wilson, and Mary Cook.
+Current members of this committee include (as of 2021): Rebecca Wilson (chair,) Mary Cook, Jason McCord, and Deacon Simeon.
 Our office assistant coordinates communication among our committee members and administrates the Child Safety Policy under the committee’s oversight.
 We encourage all of our parishioners to be knowledgeable about our CSP and to help parish leadership enforce it faithfully and vigorously.